/

 The first step in pain management is diagnosing the cause of the pain.
 This involves thoroughly evaluating the patient’s medical history, physical examination, and diagnostic tests.

 Once the cause of the pain is identified, the pain management doctor develops a treatment plan.
-This plan may include medications, physical therapy, psychological therapy, and other interventions.
+This plan may include medications, occupational therapy, psychological therapy, and other interventions.

 The doctor also monitors the patient’s progress and adjusts the treatment plan.
 This is crucial to ensure the patient receives the most effective treatment.